 Active on behalf of the natural gas for transportation industry for 30 years, NGV Global is building a rich history of leadership, collaboration and advocacy.
 Our Technical Group of Experts is currently focusing on ISO PC252, just one of our many priorities that call for international collaboration and input.
 PC252 began with an NGV Global initiative in 2007.
 Read more »

-International trade association NGV Global, working to promote natural gas as a fuel for mobility, is member-based not for profit organisation making a difference.
+International trade association NGV Global, working to promote natural gas as a fuel for mobility, is a member-based not for profit organisation making a difference.
 Founded in 1986, NGV Global will this year celebrate thirty years working with top level decision makers in several countries seeking to employ fossil natural gas and renewable natural gas as an alternative, low-emission, safe and available fuel for transportation.
 Read more »

 The U.S. Environmental Protection Agency (EPA) has set the new national standard for ground level ozone at 70 parts per billion, further tightening the current standard of 75 parts per billion established in 2008.
 NGVAmerica made the following statement regarding the October 2 announcement informing of the revised national ambient air quality standard.
 Read more »